Old English literature: Caesura

 Old English poetry, like other Old Germanic alliterative verse, is also commonly marked by the caesura or pause.
 In addition to setting pace for the line, the caesura also grouped each line into two hemistichs.

 Metaphor

 Kennings are a key feature of Old English poetry.
-A kenning is an often formulaic metaphorical phrase that describes one thing in terms of another: for instance, in Beowulf, the sea is called the whale road.
-Another example of a kenning in The Wanderer is a reference to battle as a "storm of spears".
+A kenning is an often formulaic metaphorical phrase that describes one thing in terms of another: for instance, in Beowulf, the sea is called hronrad, or "whale road" (Seamus Heaney's translation).

 Old English poetry is marked by the comparative rarity of similes.
 Beowulf contains at best five similes, and these are of the short variety.

 Variation

 The Old English poet was particularly fond of describing the same person or object with varied phrases (often appositives) that indicated different qualities of that person or object.
 For instance, the Beowulf poet refers in three and a half lines to a Danish king as "lord of the Danes" (referring to the people in general), "king of the Scyldings" (the name of the specific Danish tribe), "giver of rings" (one of the king's functions is to distribute treasure), and "famous chief".
 Such variation, which the modern reader (who likes verbal precision) is not used to, is frequently a difficulty in producing a readable translation.